mary-grace/community-pulse-source/content/episode/new-year-new-plan.md

 +++
-Description = "Mary, Jason, and PJ sit down with [Ken Mugrage](http://twitter.com/kmugrage) and [Matthew Broberg](http://twitter.com/mjbrender) to talk about how to plan for a new year." aliases = ["/13"] author = "Mary" categories = ["retrospectives"]
+Description = "Mary, Jason, and PJ talk to [Ken Mugrage](http://twitter.com/kmugrage) and [Matthew Broberg](http://twitter.com/mjbrender) about how to plan for a new year.
+We work through what a retrospective is (and why it might be useful), as well as how to prioritize & measure your work." aliases = ["/13"] author = "Mary" categories = ["retrospectives"]